-Camper's Notice: Bathhouse 3 (50's loop) will not have showers or toilets this summer due to a renovation taking place to upgrade the facilities.
+Camper's Notice: Bathhouse 3 (50's loop) will not have showers this summer due to a renovation taking place to upgrade the facilities.
+Toilets will still be be available in this bathhouse during the renovation.
 The only showers that will be accessible this summer will be in Bathhouse 1 (the beach bathhouse).

 Children (6-11): $2

 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trails are not staffed during the off-season, and day-use fees are not collected.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.

 Discover the Power of Parks Programming